Skip to main content

 • Current Status: Answered by Colin Boyd on 22 December 2005

-To ask the Scottish Executive whether it has had internal discussions on the matter of US agencies using Scottish airports as refuelling stops for flights in which it is alleged that suspected terrorists are being carried to countries where the practice of torture is used for the purposes of interrogation.
+To ask the Scottish Executive whether it, the Scottish Law Officers or the Procurator Fiscal Service are considering investigating the allegations that US agencies may be using Scottish airports as refuelling stops for flights in which it is alleged that suspected terrorists are being carried to countries where the practice of torture is used for the purposes of interrogation.